 We really want to make sure this website is accessible to as many people as possible.
 Here's a breakdown of what we have done so far.
-If you have suggestions for how we could improve this, or find any problems with what we have done, please get in touch with us.
+If you have suggestions for how we could improve this, or find any problems with what we have done, please get in touch.

-- The smallest font size on this website is 16 pixels in height.
+- The smallest font size on this website is 14 pixels in height, for image captions.

 - All heading text is legible against the page background, with a contrast ratio of at least 3:1.

 - All body text is legible against the page background, with a contrast ratio of at least 4.5:1.

 - Text is structured with nested headings, presented in a meaningful order, which describe the topic or purpose of the content.